sdiehl/zero-to-qed/docs/src/14_tactics.md

 # Tactics Reference

-[Robin Milner](https://en.wikipedia.org/wiki/Robin_Milner)'s [LCF system](https://en.wikipedia.org/wiki/Logic_for_Computable_Functions) introduced a radical idea in the 1970s: let users extend the theorem prover with custom proof procedures, but channel all proof construction through a small trusted kernel.
-You could write arbitrarily clever automation, and if it produced a proof, that proof was guaranteed valid.
-Tactics are this idea fully realized.
-They are programs that build proofs, metaprograms that manipulate the proof state, search procedures that explore the space of possible arguments.
+[Robin Milner](https://en.wikipedia.org/wiki/Robin_Milner)'s [LCF system](https://en.wikipedia.org/wiki/Logic_for_Computable_Functions) introduced a radical idea in the 1970s: let users extend the theorem prover with custom proof procedures, but channel all proof construction through a small trusted **kernel**.
+You could write arbitrarily clever automation, and if it produced a proof, that proof was guaranteed valid. **Tactics** are this idea fully realized.
+They are programs that build proofs, metaprograms that manipulate the **proof state**, search procedures that explore the space of possible arguments.
 When you write `simp` and Lean simplifies your goal through dozens of rewrite steps, you are invoking a sophisticated algorithm.
-When you write `omega` and Lean discharges a linear arithmetic obligation, you are running a decision procedure.
+When you write `omega` and Lean discharges a linear arithmetic obligation, you are running a **decision procedure**.
 The proof terms these tactics construct may be enormous, but they are checked by the kernel, and the kernel is small enough to trust.
 Think of tactics as the code you write, and the kernel as the one colleague who actually reads your pull requests.

 ## Table of Contents